Charles Incledon: The singer among his contemporaries

 Incledon sang both in opera and in oratorio, but his chief popularity lay in his delivery of ballads ('not the modern sentimental composition, but of the robust old school'), such as The Lass of Richmond Hill, Sally in our Alley, Black-eyed Susan, The Arethusa, and anything of a bold and manly type.
-He enjoyed an undiminished popularity of twenty-five or thirty years's duration.
-He was a very forthright man, given to speaking his mind openly to all and sundry (sometimes with humorous results), which also showed itself in the freedom and natural expression of his singing, and he had ample vocal resources to sustain the flights of interpretative impulse which enlivened his performances.
+He enjoyed a popularity of twenty-five or thirty years' duration.He was a forthright man, given to speaking his mind openly, which also showed itself in the freedom and natural expression of his singing, and he had vocal resources to sustain the flights of interpretative impulse which enlivened his performances.
 A somewhat vain man, who affected gold jewellery and snuff-box, he regarded himself (not entirely without cause) as the 'English Ballad Singer.'
 Edward Fitzball, who as a lad saw him play Macheath, remembered him being very fat, with an immense white cravat in which his chin seemed buried, his costume a blue dress coat with gilt buttons, a white waistcoat, leather 'smalls' and top boots.

 His friendship and professional involvement with William Shield, from his first days at Covent Garden, set the character of his career.
 He and Shield, Charles Bannister, Charles Dignum, 'Jack' Johnstone, Charles Ashley and William Parke in 1793 formed themselves into 'The Glee Club', a set which met on Sunday evenings during the season at the Garrick's Head Coffee House in Bow Street, once a fortnight, for singing among themselves and dining together.
 Many of Shield's songs were either written for him or were sung by him, with the composer's high approval.
 Shield said of him that, not only did Incledon's interpretation of the songs he had written for him never disappoint his expectation, but that he often brought a grace, beauty and charm to them which the composer had not imagined to be present in his own work, and that a large share of the popularity of those songs might be credited to Incledon's unrivalled excellence in singing them.
 Many songs were written for him also by George Baker (1773–1847), the composer and organist of Stafford and Derby, who had been a fellow-pupil of Incledon's under Jackson at Exeter.